 In today's business environment firms need to have capacity and knowledge to deal with issues, impacts and risks concerning stakeholder relations, environmental degradation, human rights, gender aspects, corporate governance, ethical conduct and other sustainability issues.
 To meet this need Hanken offers a study module in Corporate Responsibility (CR), which is designed to provide anyone residing in Finland and interested in CR with an in-depth understanding of issues related to CR from different stakeholder perspectives.

 The study module is an important part of Hanken's endorsement of PRME - the Principles for Responsible Management Education (for further info see UN PRME at Hanken).

 The aim of the module is to provide students with an opportunity to learn about CR regardless of their major subject and educational background.
 The study module takes a cross-disciplinary approach combining courses from different subjects- Marketing, Supply Chain Management and Social Responsibility, Politics and Business, Accounting, Entrepreneurship, Management and Organisation, Finance, Commercial Law, Economics, and Corporate Governance.
 Hence, the module is not a part of any specific subject/department at Hanken, however, it is administered by the subject of Supply Chain Management and Social Responsibility.

-The minimum credits needed to complete the study module is 25 ECTS within a period of maximum two years and can be registered, similar to a minor subject, as a study module on your bachelor's or master's degree or can be taken as a stand-alone module if you are not pursuing any degree (See module brochure below and more information below on how to apply to the module as stand-alone studies).
+The minimum credits needed to complete the study module is 25 ECTS within a period of maximum two years and can be registered, similar to a minor subject, as a study module on your bachelor's or master's degree or can be taken as a stand-alone module if you are not pursuing any degree (See module brochure below and more information below on 'Eligibility and process for non-degree students').

 Please note that for students who are not degree students at Hanken, you can only take courses available at Helsinki campus.